AndyyZhu/PneumoniaDetectionModel/README.md

 # PneumoniaDetectionModel
-Pneumonia Detection Model built using Tensorflow Backend
+Image classifier using a Convolutional Neural Network (CNN) for classifying Pneumonia in chest X-ray images.
+Model built using Tensorflow and Keras.